Get

 1. Sexual Maturity

 The first and most significant hurdle is your dog’s age.
 They must reach sexual maturity before they can mate and have puppies.
 The timing varies with the breed.
 Generally, smaller dogs reach this benchmark around 6 to 9 months and larger pets usually around 1 to 2 years.
 Some pets may not show obvious signs for their first estrus or heat cycle.
 Other clues can help you determine when the time is near.
 It is usually advised not to breed your female dog until at least their second heat cycle to allow them to mature.
-Speak to your vet for advice on the best timing of a planned mating.
+Speak to a vet for advice on the best timing of a planned mating.

-If you need to speak with a vet but can’t get to one, head over to PangoVet.
-It’s an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!
+Did you know you can speak to a veterinarian without having to travel?
+Just head over to PangoVet.
+It's an online service where you can talk to a vet online and get the advice you need for your pet — all at an affordable price!

 2. Timing